Ricky Garcia, Sa Bum Nim

 Owner, Head Instructor

 Meghan began training in Kuk Sool Won in 1999 and joined Mu Sool Won in 2010.
 She has been instructing students since 2003.
 She is a fourth degree black belt in Mu Sool Won, promoted February 28, 2015.
 She began testing for Master (5th degree black belt) in May 2017.
 She has made it her goal to have Mu Sool Won of South Austin running smoothly, and to allow Ricky to focus most of his attention on training the students.

 Meghan works well with both children and adults, and enjoys running both hard workout classes and detailed forms classes.
 Her favorite weapon is the staff, and she enjoys high falling and kicking techniques.
 Her previous instructor, Dewain KJN, encouraged her to do more than she thought she could, and not to let being a woman give her an excuse to hold back in her training.
 She believes strongly in this philosophy, and she and Ricky encourage all students to perform to their highest potential.
 Martial arts is for everyone, and through concentration and hard work, you can achieve whatever goals you have set for yourself.

 Demo Team Leader

-Derek Kyo Sa Nim began his martial arts training in 2002 at Kuk Sool Won of South Austin.
+Derek Pu Sa Bum Nim began his martial arts training in 2002 at Kuk Sool Won of South Austin.
 He achieved his black belt there, and moved to Mu Sool Won of South Austin in 2010 when Ricky & Meghan opened the school.
-He has since achieved second degree black belt, and is currently testing for his third degree.
+He has since achieved second and third degree black belt.

 Gene Sheppard, Kyo Sa Nim